Your impairment is how your disability or medical condition affects your ability to function each day.

 We use the Tables to:

-- assess any conditions you have that are fully diagnosed, treated and stabilised
+- assess any conditions you have that are diagnosed, reasonably treated and stabilised

 - assess the effect those conditions have on your ability to work